Skip to main content

 • Express testing for sexually transmitted infections (STIs)

-• In-office procedures including splinter and suture removal, management of nail infections and injuries, support for wound healing, and advanced eye exams
+• In-office procedures including splinter and suture removal, management of nail infections and injuries, and support for wound healing

 • Referral to specialty care as appropriate

-What should I do if I need health advice and the Health Center is closed?
+What should I do when the Health Center is closed?

-You may also access our webpage for Emergency Resources and Off-Campus Care; this list of nearby urgent care clinics and emergency rooms is kept up to date.
-Please bring your insurance card and find out if your specific insurance plan requires a referral from your primary care provider.
+You may also visit the Emergency Resources and Off-Campus Care page for an updated list of nearby urgent care clinics and emergency rooms.
+Remember to bring your insurance card and check whether your insurance requires a referral for off‑campus care.

-What do I do if I am experiencing a health emergency?
+What should I do in a health emergency?
+Does insurance cover ambulance transports?

-If you or someone you know is experiencing a health emergency, don’t delay: call University Police immediately at 781-891-3131.
-All University Police officers are first responders and can help you with emergencies at any time, 24 hours per day, seven days per week.
+If you or someone you know is experiencing a health emergency, call University Police immediately at 781-891-3131.
+All University Police officers are first responders and can help you with emergencies 24 hours per day.

-Students enrolled in the Bentley University Health Plan (BCBS) can expect to pay ~$100 out of pocket as copayment for emergency ambulance transport.
+Students enrolled in the Bentley Student Health Insurance Plan will not have any out-of-pocket charges for local ambulance transports.
 Students with other insurance plans should consider contacting their providers ahead of time to request information.
 We understand that the financial implications of ambulance transport can be overwhelming, but ultimately it is more important that you are safe and receive timely medical care.

-How do I schedule an appointment at the Health Center?
+How do I schedule an appointment?
+Are same-day visits available?

-Most appointments can be scheduled online through the Student Health Portal.
-You can also schedule by phone, 781-891-2222.
+Most appointments can be scheduled online through the Student Health Portal up to 12 hours in advance, or by calling 781-891-2222

 Who will see me?